SENKO HOLDINGS

 (circular economy)

-·Increased reuse and recycling of EV batteries, solar panels, and waste plastic ·Increased revenue related to logistics services related to reuse and recycling Low Low ·Targeting of existing and new customers based on demand for measures to deal with climate change
+● Increased demand for “waste distribution” due to expansion of the reuse/recycling markets for EV batteries, solar panels, and waste plastic ● Increased revenue related to logistics services related to reuse and recycling Low Low ● Targeting of existing and new customers based on demand for measures to deal with climate change

 Reputational